 Game Day Skill Restrictions:

 Teams must attend a Varsity Spirit Summer Camp that is at least two days or more and participate in the Squad Credentialing program, in addition to qualifying at a UCA Regional Competition in order to be eligible to participate in the 2020 UCA National High School Cheerleading Championship.
+To be eligible for a bid at a qualifying UCA Regional Competition, 75% of the team must attend camp and participate in the Squad Credentialing Program.

 For more information about UCA Rules, Divisions and Scoring – click here!